apitoolkit/apitoolkit-landing/content/_index.md

     {{% container %}}
 <div class="space-y-5 py-16 sm:py-36 max-w-prose sm:text-lg ">

-## APIToolkit is built by <span class="bg-amber-300 px-1 font-bold text-black inline-block ">Developers and for Developers</span>.
-To solve pain points we've all faced.
+## APIToolkit is built by <span class="bg-amber-300 px-1 font-bold text-black inline-block ">Developers and for Developers</span>To solve the common API frustrations we've all experienced.

 We’re engineers at our core, who are very close to the problems we are solving.
 So, we encourage you to be a part of this community